 For patients with an indolent histological subtype, surveillance of small volume/asymptomatic metastatic disease can be an option.
 Surgical resection can also be considered for patients with solitary metastatic lesions, particularly in the lungs.
-Other local treatment strategies can also be considered including radiation, radiofrequency ablation and embolisation techniques.
+Other local treatment strategies can also be considered including radiation, radiofrequency ablation and embolization techniques.

 Decisions regarding the management of metastatic disease can be complex, again highlighting the need for an experienced multi-disciplinary team.
-For most patients with metastatic sarcoma the mainstay of management is systemic therapy, mainly chemotherapy.
+For most patients with metastatic sarcoma, the mainstay of management is systemic therapy, mainly chemotherapy.

-Doxorubicin either alone or in combination with ifosfamide remains standard first-line therapy for metastatic soft tissue sarcoma.
+Doxorubicin either alone or in combination with ifosfamide remains the standard first-line therapy for metastatic soft tissue sarcoma.
 The results of three international Phase III trials have been published or presented over the last few years.

 Furthermore, a randomized trial comparing gemcitabine/ docetaxel to gemcitabine alone established the combination as an effective salvage schedule particularly in leiomyosarcoma and undifferentiated pleomorphic sarcoma.

-In 2007 the marine derived compound, trabectedin was approved in the European Union based on the results of a randomized Phase II trial of two different schedules of the drug.
+In 2007 the marine-derived compound, trabectedin was approved in the European Union based on the results of a randomized Phase II trial of two different schedules of the drug.
 Subsequently, a Phase III trial was performed randomizing patients with advanced/ metastatic liposarcoma and leiomyosarcoma to receive either trabectedin or dacarbazine, (patients entered had previously been treated with an anthracycline and one other therapy).

-This trial showed a significantly longer progression free survival in patients treated with trabectedin compared to dacarbazine.
+This trial showed a significantly longer progression-free survival in patients treated with trabectedin compared to dacarbazine.
 This led to the approval of trabectedin by the FDA in November 2015.

 The oral tyrosine kinase inhibitor pazopanib has been approved based on the results of a trial randomizing soft tissue sarcoma patients to receive pazopanib or placebo.
 The trial demonstrated a significant improvement in PFS for pazopanib but no difference in overall survival.

-In 2016, the marine derived micro tubule inhibitor, eribulin was approved by the FDA for advanced liposarcoma, based on a Phase III trial randomizing patients with advanced/ metastatic liposarcoma and leiomyosarcoma to receive eribulin or dacrabzine.
+In 2016, the marine-derived microtubule inhibitor, eribulin was approved by the FDA for advanced liposarcoma, based on a Phase III trial randomizing patients with advanced/ metastatic liposarcoma and leiomyosarcoma to receive eribulin or dacrabzine.
 The trial showed a significantly longer overall survival in the eribulin arm compared to dacarbzaine.

 In conclusion, sarcomas are a rare group of heterogeneous cancers, presenting huge challenges in terms of management and drug development.
-The introduction of tyrosine kinase in GIST has been the paradigm of targeted therapy in solid tumours.
+The introduction of tyrosine kinase in GIST has been the paradigm of targeted therapy in solid tumors.